6 Ways to Track Marketing Leads and Where They’re Coming from

 But remember, a promo code still won’t give you a clear indication of where a lead came from.
 If you’re using a promo code across channels, then what more is it really telling you?

-And there you have it, six ways you can track your marketing leads to understand where they’re coming from.
+And there you have it, eight ways you can track your marketing leads to understand where they’re coming from.

 Want our advice?
 You should be implementing all of the methods listed above as part of your marketing tracking.